solita/sv-security-scans-06/README.md

    covering numerous languages.
 You can use it in your private and internal repos.

-4. Semgrep is a powerful static analysis tool with reach sets of default and custom rules: https://semgrep.dev/
+4. Semgrep is a powerful static analysis tool with rich sets of default and custom rules: https://semgrep.dev/

 ## Contents of this repo